 B i o g r a p h y

-Charlotte is about to begin her final year of opera school at the Alexander Gibson Opera Studio at the Royal Conservatoire of Scotland in Glasgow.
+Charlotte is in her final year of opera school at the Alexander Gibson Opera Studio at the Royal Conservatoire of Scotland in Glasgow.
 She studies with Helen Lawson, generously supported by the Royal Conservatoire of Scotland Trust and The Margaret Kwint Scholarship, having previously been supported by the the John and Caroline Sibbald Scholarship.
 She is also a member of the extra chorus of Opera North.

 Previously, Charlotte studied at Trinity Laban Conservatoire of Music and Dance, learning with head of department Dr Linda Hirst.
 Whilst at Trinity she was awarded the Helen Roll and Eva Malpass scholarships, was highly commended in the North London Rosenbatt Prize and won a place on the English National Opera’s Chorus Mentor Scheme.

-Before specialising in opera, Charlotte toured worldwide as a soloist with Irish choral group Anúna (of Riverdance fame) for several years, making innumerable trips to Europe, the Americas and Asia.
+Before respecialising in opera, Charlotte toured worldwide as a soloist with Irish choral group Anúna (of Riverdance fame) for several years, making innumerable trips to Europe, the Americas and Asia.
 As part of the group, she recorded six albums and three DVDs, including the famous soprano solos of Allegri’s Miserere, arranged by Anúna’s director Michael McGlynn.